FrontenderMagazine/building-multiplayer-games-with-node-js-and-socket-io/eng.md

 In the code above, the `gameSocket` is a reference to an object created by Socket.IO to encapsulate functionality regarding the unique socket connection between the server and the connected browser.
-The`on` function creates a listener for a specific event and binds it to a function.
+The `on` function creates a listener for a specific event and binds it to a function.
 So when the browser* emits* an event  named `hostCreateNewGame` through the websocket, Socket.IO will then execute the`hostCreateNewGame` function.
 Names of events and functions don ’t have to be the same, it is just a nice convenience.

 ## The Code – Client Side Setup

-When a web browser connects to the game, it is served index.html from contents of the “public” folder, which consists of an empty div with an id of*gameArea* `<script type=text/template">` tags.
+When a web browser connects to the game, it is served index.html from contents of the “public” folder, which consists of an empty div with an id of*gameArea*.
+Also within index.html are several HTML snippets contained within `<script type=text/template">` tags.
 These bits of HTML are substituted into the*gameArea* depending on what needs to be displayed on screen.